Kanye West’s Twitter, Instagram locked over offensive posts

 On Instagram, Ye posted a screenshot of a text conversation with Diddy and suggested he was controlled by Jewish people, according to media reports.

-Under their policies, the two social networks prohibit the posting of offensive language.
-Ye’s Twitter account is still active but he can’t post until the suspension ends, after an unspecified period.
+The two social networks’ policies prohibit posting offensive language.
+Ye’s Twitter account is still active but he can’t post until the suspension — of an unspecified duration — ends.

-Meta, which owns Facebook as well as Instagram, at times will place restrictions on accounts that it deems repeatedly break its rules.
+Meta, which owns Facebook as well as Instagram, at times will place restrictions on accounts that it deems repeatedly in violation of its rules.
 The sanctions may include temporary restrictions on posting, commenting or sending direct messages.

 Ye had returned to Twitter on Saturday following a nearly two-year hiatus, reportedly after Instagram locked his account.

-Billionaire and Tesla CEO Elon Musk, who last week renewed his $44 billion offer to buy Twitter following a monthslong legal battle with the company, greeted Ye’s return to the platform before his suspension by tweeting, “Welcome back to Twitter, my friend.”
+“Welcome back to Twitter, my friend,” responded Elon Musk, who last week renewed his $44 billion offer to buy Twitter following a monthslong legal battle with the company.